BhaviRathore/NMIMS_Project_Report_Template_BTech_LaTeX/README.md

-# Project report template for LaTeX for NMIMS University
+# LaTeX Project report template for NMIMS University
 This is a LaTeX template for project reports for NMIMS University, Mumbai campus.

 ## Disclaimer